 Foreign operations which do not have the Euro as their functional currency give rise to a translation risk.
-The Group operates internationally and is exposed to foreign exchange risks arising from currency exposures, primarily with respect to the Swiss Franc (CHF) in relation to procurement and financing.
+The Group operates internationally and is exposed to foreign exchange risks arising from currency exposures, primarily with respect to the Swiss Franc (CHF).